numba/numba/docs/source/cuda/memory.rst

 Local memory
 ============

 Local memory is an area of memory private to each thread.
-Using local memory helps reserve some scratchpad area to variables when scalar local variables are not enough.
+Using local memory helps allocate some scratchpad area when scalar local variables are not enough.
 The memory is allocated once for the duration of the kernel, unlike traditional dynamic memory management.

 .. function:: numba.cuda.local.array(shape, type)
    :noindex:

-   Create a variable representing a local array of the given *shape* and *type* on the device that corresponds to a chunk of statically defined memory.
+   Allocate a local array of the given *shape* and *type* on the device.
    *shape* is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression. *type* is a :ref:`Numba type <numba-types>` of the elements needing to be stored in the array.
 The